-If your personal information is transferred outside of the EU/EEA, ISS ensures an adequate level of security by transferring to countries approved by the EU Commission as having an adequate level of protection, or by entering into an appropriately-drafted contract between ISS and the non-EU/EEA entity receiving the data.
+If your personal information is transferred outside of the EU/EEA, Rainbow International ensures an adequate level of security by transferring to countries approved by the EU Commission as having an adequate level of protection, or by entering into an appropriately-drafted contract between Rainbow International and the non-EU/EEA entity receiving the data.

 8. Direct marketing and promotional use of your personal information